-Frugal living is all about living life in a manner where you are constantly looking to reduce your expenses and be purposeful in the way you choose to spend money!
-Learning how to live frugally can save you thousands (or more) dollars every year but it can take some practice to learn how to make frugal choices…that’s where my frugal living tips come in!
+Frugal living is all about living life in a manner where you are constantly looking to reduce your expenses and be purposeful in the way you choose to spend money.
+Learning how to live frugally can save you thousands (or more) of dollars every year, but it can take some practice to learn how to make frugal choices.

-This post has over 50 frugal living hacks to teach you how easy it can be to live frugally and intentionally!
-Some of these tips will save you some serious money and some might only save you a few dollars but that savings compounded over time can have a huge impact on your budget!
+This post has over 50 frugal living hacks to teach you how easy it can be to live frugally and intentionally.
+Some of these tips will save you some serious money, and some might only save you a few dollars, but those savings, compounded over time, can have a huge impact on your budget.

 While frugal doesn’t necessarily equal environmentally friendly, many think the two go hand-in-hand.
-These tips will help you be more kind to Mother Earth.
+These tips will help you be kinder to Mother Earth.

-1) Use refillable water bottles – Sure, this will cost you a few bucks, but you should be able to find a good deal at cheaper retailers like Amazon or Walmart!
-You’re reducing your plastic consumption, plus saving money!
+Sure, this will cost you a few bucks, but you should be able to find a good deal at cheaper retailers like Amazon or Walmart.
+You’re reducing your plastic consumption, plus saving money.

-2) Reuse disposable bottles – If you do still use a disposable plastic bottle (no judgment, I do too sometimes) be sure to use it over and over.
-I keep mine for a few weeks even washing it at times…you can get many uses out of them and don’t forget to recycle when you’re finally ready to toss it!
+If you do still use a disposable plastic bottle, be sure to use it over and over.
+I keep mine for a few weeks, even washing it at times…you can get many uses out of them, and don’t forget to recycle when you’re finally ready to toss it.

-3) Don’t waste water – If you find a bottle or cup with water in it around sitting in your house or car, don’t waste it!
-Pour it into a plant, a pet dish (although if it’s super old I wouldn’t give it to Fido either) or use it to boil (think, hard-boiled eggs).
+If you find a bottle or cup with water in it around sitting in your house or car, don’t waste it!
+Pour it into a plant or a pet dish or use it to boil (think hard-boiled eggs).

-4) B.Y.O.W. – Bring your own water!
+Bring your own water.
 This is especially easy if you carry a purse or backpack around.
-Just keep a filled water bottle in your bag and skip buying a drink when grabbing a quick bite at a casual restaurant!
-Purchasing a bottle of water at these establishments will run you anywhere from $1-$3 (or more if you drink fancy water)…you could purchase an entire case for that amount!
+Just keep a filled water bottle in your bag and skip buying a drink when grabbing a quick bite at a casual restaurant.
+Purchasing a bottle of water at these establishments will run you anywhere from $1-$3 (or more if you drink fancy water)…you could purchase an entire case for that amount.

-5) Reuse/Repurpose/Upcycle – Next time you want to get rid of something, take a peek around your house and see if there is a way you can upcycle it!
-Not everything must be used for its original intended purpose…finding a new way to give life to your possessions is good for your wallet and the environment!
+Next time you want to get rid of something, take a peek around your house and see if there is a way you can upcycle it.
+Not everything must be used for its original intended purpose; finding a new way to give life to your possessions is good for your wallet and the environment!